-• Since January 2019 parents employed in Austria are entitled to an additional 'Family Bonus Plus' (tax credit) of up to €1,500 per child, every year until the child's 18th birthday.
-After the child's 18th birthday, a reduced Family Bonus Plus totalling €500 is granted annually, provided that family allowance is received for this child.
+18th birthday, a reduced Family Bonus Plus totalling €650 is granted annually, provided that family allowance is received for this child.
 The recipient of the family allowance and the person paying support money for the child can claim it.
-For children in the EU/EEA region or Switzerland, the Family Bonus Plus is indexed (increased or decreased) and thus adjusted to the price level of the country of residence.
+After June 2022, the European Court of Justice ruled that indexing 'Family Bonus Plus' (increased or decreased according to the price level of the country of the family's residence) was contrary to EU law.
+EU citizens who work in Austria and whose children live in other EU countries, the EEA region or Switzerland are also entitled to the 'Family Bonus Plus'.